moulibanga/Professor-Reviews/README.md

 ## Goal
 Do written student reviews accurately reflect the numerical rating they give?

-This project explores that question using NLP and machine learning.

 ## Data Collection
 - Data collected dynamically using the PlanetTerp API
 - 5 professors with ≥5 reviews each